henster87/Mock_Blog_Website/README.md

-## <h1 style='color : red;'>Mock Blog Website</h1>
+# Mock Blog Website
-I made a website for my application to an apprenticeship.
+I made a 'fake' website for my application to an apprenticeship as a JavaScript React Developer. <br>
-Here are some of its features:
+Here are some of its features: <br>
-- Fully responsive
+✅ Fully responsive <br>
-- Navigation bar
+✅ Navigation bar <br>
-- Image Carousel
+✅ Image Carousel <br>
-- Working Email Form thanks to 'emailjs' service
+✅ Working Email Form thanks to 'emailjs' service

 <br>